 Published by kmwilkerson

-I am single mother of a 15 year old special needs son.
-I turned away from the corporate world that was supporting us to be home more with my son and manage my own physical illnesses that crept up on us.
-Two years ago I decided to take up writing (which was something I loved doing as the younger me) and I just published my first book, with many more in the making.
-I strive to leave a legacy for my son that could assist in his unknown future once I am gone.
+I am single mother of a strong young man.
+A few years ago I decided to take up writing (which was something I loved doing as the younger me) and I published my first book, with many more in the making.
+I strive to leave a legacy for my son, to add to his, once I am gone.
 View more posts